 This is because the possessive, like all other adjectives, must agree with the noun it's associated with (in this case "kitchen") and never with who owns it.

-There is a slight difference if you switch the sentences in negative form.
+instead, there is a slight difference in meaning if the sentence is in its negative form.

-1) "il cane NON è mio" = "the dog is not mine" (maybe I have one or more dogs, or maybe I don't have any).
+• "la cucina NON è mia" = "the kitchen is not mine" (maybe I have one or more kitchens, or maybe I don't have any).

-2) "il cane NON è il mio" = "the dog is not mine" (but surely I have or I had a dog)
+• "la cucina NON è la mia" = "the kitchen is not mine" (but surely I have or I have had a kitchen)